jonghyeonk/P-BEAR-RL/README.md

 # A Reinforcement Learning Framework for Event Log Anomaly Detection and Repair

-This repository shows an extended version of the Pattern-based Anomaly Reconstruction (PBAR) method [1].
+This repository presents an extended version of the Pattern-based Anomaly Reconstruction (PBAR) method [1].

-(We are preparing to submit a paper of this extended version to a conference.)
+(We are preparing to submit a paper describing this extended version to a conference.)

 ## Prepared Data1 - 5 artificial logs (Small, Medium, Large, Huge, Wide)
 We used 5 types of process models including small, medium, large, huge, and wide refered from [2] to generate artificial logs.